Volpe-s-Closet/front-end/README.md

 ### Manual Deployment Steps:

-1. Build with `npm run build` to generate static files
+1. Generate static files with `npm run generate`
-2. The build can be found at `.output/public`
+2. Upload the entire contents of the `dist` directory to your hosting provider
 3. Configure your hosting provider to serve `index.html` for all routes (SPA fallback)

 ## NPM Packages